 - A Balance Sheet and Profit and Loss Statement and Income Tax Returns for the Business for the last 3 years and Interim Statements no older than 90 days.

 - Resumes of Principals, or Personal Data Sheet (SEED Form).

 - Personal Income Tax Returns for the last 2 years for Principals with 20 Percent or More Ownership.

 - IRS Certification (Form 4506-T) – Please sign; SEED will fill out.

 - Personal Financial Statement (SBA Form 413) – Please fill out or provide a bank form.

-For more information, please contact SEED Corporation.
+For more information, please contact our small business lending team.

 SEED is an equal opportunity lender and business assistance provider.